kenchoong/setel2/README.md

 **My 2 cents**

-Basically this is Serverless but all the work you need to do it yourself. haha.
-This will save a lot of money in long term, but also require a lot of work and a lot of teamates.
-For big company invest for very long term, this will worth it.
-For me, broke and 1 man team right now, so serverless 😂😊

-By the way, this archeriture is not very hard to do, can say this is super fun to work with.
-But unfortunately I have to stop for now for this repo.
+Basically this is Serverless but all the work you need to do it yourself. 😂😊 By the way, this archeriture super fun to work with.
+Unfortunately I have to stop for now for this repo.
 Anyway, learned A TON and I fully prepared myself.
-Wish to go in a "enginering playground" which have a good product and good culture to work on this, one day.
+Wanna to go in a "enginering playground" which have a good product and good culture to work on this, one day.

 Whoever that read this, thanks for reading, I wish you well.
 Bye for now. ✌😂😊